Title of statistical activity: Statistical register of agricultural holdings

 The Agricultural Board provides the register of organic farming for updating the data on agricultural holdings with organic farming once a year.

-The Business Register provides data regularly for updating the data of agricultural holdings (changes of business names, contact details, liquidation, etc.).
+The commercial register of the Centre of Registers and Infomation Systems provides data regularly for updating the data of agricultural holdings (changes of business names, contact details, liquidation, etc.).

 The Population Register of the IT and Development Centre of the Ministry of the Interior provides data regularly for updating the data on holders of agricultural holdings.